-- by adopting a different approach to questioning where a witness has difficulties with memory or comprehension; or - by using visual aids or providing sign language or speech interpreters to overcome communication difficulties.
+- by adopting a different approach to questioning where a witness has difficulties with memory or comprehension; or - by using visual aids or providing sign language or speech interpreters other interpretative support to overcome communication difficulties.

-In many instances the best solution will simply be for the Panel to find out what the best method of communicating should be, ahead of the hearing, from the person concerned.
+In many instances the best solution will be for the Panel to find out what the best method of communicating should be, ahead of the hearing, from the person concerned or to seek assistance from those with specialist training if this is required.

-The obligation imposed on Panels extend not only to the conduct of the proceedings but also to the decisions they reach.
+The obligation imposed on Panels extends not only to the conduct of the proceedings but also to the decisions they reach.
 Panels must take care to ensure that decisions do not unfairly discriminate against disabled people.